-DRIPs are low risk and tend to have a stabilizing influence on stock prices.
+We primarily focus on DRIPs becuase they are low risk and tend to have a stabilizing influence on stock prices.
 The dividends that an investor receives from a company goes toward the purchase of more stock, making the investment in the company grow little by little overtime, which works well with an Custodian/UTMA Account.

 Where can I find DRIPs?

 There are over 1300 DRIP options available to you.
 We provide a DRIP list for your review.
 We also provide Jackie’s Gift Guidance, which are names that young people gravitate towards because the names are recognizable.
 DRIPs are usually conservative low risk stocks that encourage long-term investment rather than active trading.
-Click here to request access a list of DRIP stock.
+Click here to Request Access to DRIP List.